Brprb08/orbital-control-simulator/README.md

 - Includes Editor Mode unit tests for utility logic
 - All tests written in C# using Unity Test Framework
-- 34/34 tests passing as of latest commit (TLE parsing, camera math, parsing, edge cases)
+- 34/34 tests passing as of latest commit (TLE parsing, camera math, edge cases)
 - Utility classes refactored for testability (static methods, no MonoBehaviours)

 ---